Masterización de Audio con MasteringBOX

 Here we’ll discuss what causes the proximity effect in certain microphones and share techniques to use it to your advantage so you can achieve the best sound possible before mixing and mastering.

+The distance and direction of the sound source to the microphone affects the amplitude and frequency.
 When you sing into a uni-directional microphone, the sound waves coming from your voice hit a single diaphragm.
 The fluctuating air pressure created by the sound waves vibrates the diaphragm.
 Those vibrations are converted into electronic signals of low to high frequencies.

 The amplitude of a voice diminishes rapidly over distance, dropping off 6 dB every time you double the distance from the microphone, reducing the air pressure difference around the diaphragm.